FruitieX/nodifier/README.md

   * `source`
   * `context`

-  Matched notifications sent back to you in a `notifications` event, and broadcast to all connected clients (excluding you) in a `markAs` event containing a list of notifications.
+  Matched notifications sent back to you in a `notifications` event, and broadcast to all connected clients (excluding you) in a `markAs` event both containing a list of notifications.
 * `getRead` sends you a list of all read notifications in a `notifications` event.
 * `getUnread` sends you a list of unread notifications in a `notifications` event.
-Optional argument with search terms, works the same as in `markAs`.
+Pass as optional data a JSON object of search terms, works the same as in `markAs`.

 Here's a list of notification properties that the server/included CLI client cares about, most of which can be left undefined.
 Any extra properties are